MisterSpencerBailey/AniMials/README.md

  ## To-Do:
   1. Tests.
   2. Make it more stable.
 Currently randomly breaks around step #2 when finding an image.
 The `run.py` script uses recursion to currently catch when it fails and I'd eventually like it to be stable enough to always run.
-  3. Get GIFs to be able to send.
-  4. Clean up code.
+  3. Clean up code.
 Try to reduce number of imports and length of some functions.
+Maybe make it closer to an actual class.